pndang/illuminating-cognizance/README.md

 ### Univariate Analysis

+Figure 1
-Figure 1 <iframe src='assets/uni_1.html' width=800 height=600 frameBorder=0></iframe>
+<iframe src='assets/uni_1.html' width=800 height=600 frameBorder=0></iframe>

 Figure 1 shows the distribution of outage duration in hours.
 Outages that lasted under 5 hours are the most common at 38.8%, followed by outages that lasted between 5 to 15 hours at 14.1%.
 The histogram then gradually flatten out with decreasing proportions as duration increases.

+Figure 2
-Figure 2 <iframe src='assets/uni_2.html' width=800 height=600 frameBorder=0></iframe>
+<iframe src='assets/uni_2.html' width=800 height=600 frameBorder=0></iframe>

 Figure 2 shows the distribution of outage cause categories.
 Outages caused by severe weather are the most common at 49.7%, followed by outages caused by intentional attacks and system operability disruptions, at 27.2% and 8.3%, respectively.
 The least common cause of outages is islanding at 2.9%.

 ### Bivariate Analysis

+Figure 3
-Figure 3 <iframe src='assets/bi_1.html' width=800 height=600 frameBorder=0></iframe>
+<iframe src='assets/bi_1.html' width=800 height=600 frameBorder=0></iframe>

 Figure 3 shows a scatterplot between outage duration in hours and monthly residential electricity price.
 Not considering outliers, there is no apparent trend shown.
-It seems that the majority of outages are less than 200 hours in duration, with a range of monthly residential electricity price between 6 to 20 cents per kilowatt-hour.
+The majority of outages are less than 200 hours in duration, with a range of monthly residential electricity price between 6 to 20 cents per kilowatt-hour.

+Figure 4
+<iframe src='assets/bi_2.html' width=800 height=600 frameBorder=0></iframe>

+Figure 4 shows a scatterplot between outage duration in hours and per capita real gross state product.
+Not considering outliers, there is no apparent trend shown.
+Similar to previous plot, the majority of outages are less than 200 hours in duration, with a range of per capita gross state product between 31K to 65K U.S. dollars.

 ## Assessment of Missingness